 - Trailhead: This is a brand new website from Salesforce with all types of training material.
 Visit https://developer.salesforce.com/en/trailhead.

 - Watch the video tutorials: Review all video tutorials on Salesforce.org.
 These videos are updated regularly and provide a hugely helpful guide regarding the type of questions to ask.
 We have often found that several of these questions have been directly taken from the tutorials.
 So, pay attention to these videos and take notes if required.

 - Target what matters: Remember that the Salesforce Admin test is weighted and based on each section.
 Use the 80-20 rule while choosing the topics for study.
 For instance, many Salesforce Administrators took 17% of the questions on customization, 13% on analytics, and another 13% on security and access.
 Allot more time and energy into the sections that will get you the highest return on investment.

 - Give time to yourself: Preparing for the Salesforce exam is something that you won’t like to do in a day or two.
 We recommend budgeting at least a month’s preparation to digest the concepts of each test section.
 Study for at least a couple of hours each day and slowly increase the time as the test comes closer.

 - Skip and review: The Salesforce exam comprises 60 multiple select/choice questions that you have to answer in 90 minutes.
 Skip questions for which you have no ready answer, but review them after you have responded to the remaining questions.

 The number of questions could seem overwhelming at first.
 But a little preparation goes a long way to increase your odds of passing the test.
 Stay cool and calm as you get three attempts to pass the test.
 So don’t sweat if you fail in the first attempt.

-- Register for the exam: We always tell aspirants that they won’t pass the tests unless they register for it.
-Register now, even if it’s a session a couple of months away.
+- Please register for the exam: We always tell aspirants that they won’t pass the tests unless they register for them.
+Register now, even if it’s a session a few months away.
 Deadlines help things get going.